 December 2011: The Institute of Medicine released a report that was accepted by the National Institutes of Health (NIH) and concluded that "…most current biomedical research use of chimpanzees is not necessary."

 March 5, 2009: H.R.
-1326, the Great Ape Protection Act (GAPA), was reintroduced in the House by Representatives Towns, Reichert, Langevin, and Bartlett and is before Congress as of 2012.
+1326, the Great Ape Protection Act (GAPA), was reintroduced in the House by Representatives Towns, Reichert, Langevin, and Bartlett.
 The bill would end the use of chimpanzees and other great apes in invasive research.

 April 17, 2008: H.R.
 5852, the Great Ape Protection Act (GAPA), a bill that would end the use of chimpanzees and other great apes in invasive research was introduced in the House by Representatives Towns, Reichert, Langevin, and Bartlett.